steveseguin/websocket_server/README.md

 `https://obs.ninja/?pie=YOURAPIKEYHERE`

 This will automatically select a websocket server hosted by pie-socket, and use your API key to host handshake communication.
 Pie-socket is not affliated with me at all, but they have a free-tier of service that is more than enough for personal/private use.

+Pie-mode and this websocket service is only compatible with version 17.3 or newer of ninja.